Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

 The transfer function was never properly defined for this colorspace.
 The Rec.
-709 transfer function is recommended in the literature:
+709 transfer function is recommended in the woke literature:

 .. math::